ChrissyCalliope/documentation-scratchpad/README.md

-# documentation-scratchpad
+# Calliope Technical Writing Services
-This is a small public repository used to test Github pages and Markdown.
+This is a small public repository used to test Github pages and Markdown, and to host some technical writing samples.